-In Australia, the award of Chartered Membership is exclusive to Engineers Australia.
-Professional engineers with Chartered Membership enjoy recognition by government, business and the general public worldwide.
+In Australia, the award of Chartered Status is exclusive to Engineers Australia.
+Professional engineers with Chartered Status enjoy recognition by government, business and the general public worldwide.

-Chartered Membership certifies that you practice in a competent, independent and ethical manner; and indicates you are a leader in your field.
+Chartered Status certifies that you practice in a competent, independent and ethical manner; and indicates you are a leader in your field.

 - The highest standards of professionalism